-For 2017, an average return is expected to most Strait of Georgia systems; however, chum forecasts remain highly uncertain.
+For 2018, an average return is expected to most Strait of Georgia systems; however, Chum forecasts remain highly uncertain.

-Chum fishing opportunities in terminal areas will be determined in-season and discussed through pre-season meetings and the in-season chum advisory process.
+Chum fishing opportunities in terminal areas will be determined in-season and discussed through preseason meetings and the in-season Chum Advisory Committee.
 The following opportunities may be available: